AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingClusterBasedDifficultyGenerationModel.md

 ```

-## Interacting With The Center Of Clusters
+## Generating Difficulty Using The Center Of Clusters

 Since we have three clusters, we can expect three rows for our matrix.
 As such we can process our game logic here.